 Question: "What is the Day-Age Theory?"

-Answer: Although Moses wrote the book of Genesis approximately thirty-four hundred years ago, it has been in just the last couple of centuries that serious debate over the nature and date of creation has developed.
-Consequently, there are now a number of theories relative to the creation account and one of them is called the Day-Age theory.
-Basically, this is a belief that the “days” spoken of in the first chapter of Genesis are sequential periods and not literal 24-hour days.
-Each day, therefore is thought to represent a much longer, albeit undefined, period of time, such as a million or more years.
+Answer: Although Moses wrote the book of Genesis approximately 3,400 years ago, it has been in just the last couple of centuries that serious debate over the nature and date of creation has developed.
+Consequently, there are now a number of theories relative to the creation account, and one of them is called the Day-Age Theory.
+Basically, this is a belief that the “days” spoken of in the first chapter of Genesis are sequential periods and not literal, 24-hour days.
+Each day, therefore, is thought to represent a much longer, albeit undefined, period of time, such as a million or more years.
 Essentially, it is an attempt to harmonize Scripture with theistic evolution.

-Adherents of this theory often point out that the word used for “day” in Hebrew, yom, sometimes refers to a period of time that is more than a literal twenty-four hour day.
-One scriptural passage in particular often looked upon in support of this theory is 2 Peter 3:8 where it says “With the Lord a day is like a thousand years, and a thousand years are like a day.”
+Adherents of this theory often point out that the word used for “day” in Hebrew, yom, sometimes refers to a period of time that is more than a literal, 24-hour day.
+One Scripture passage in particular often looked to for support of this theory is 2 Peter 3:8, “With the Lord a day is like a thousand years, and a thousand years are like a day.”
 However, as with all biblical interpretation, one must look at the context of the entire passage.
-In 2 Peter 3:3-10 we see that Peter is talking about scoffers in the last days as they question the second coming of Christ.
+In 2 Peter 3:3–10 we see that Peter is talking about scoffers in the last days as they question the second coming of Christ.
 This passage simply reminds us that God stands outside of time and we should not doubt the occurrence of a future biblical event simply because it seems to be taking a long time from our limited human perspective.
 Accordingly, 2 Peter 3:8 has nothing to do with the length of the creation week, nor was it meant to turn “day” into a mathematical formula.

 Each day in the first chapter of Genesis is described as having an evening and a morning.
 Indeed, these two words—evening and morning—are used extensively in the Old Testament and each time they refer to normal days.
-Moreover, outside Genesis yom is used with a number hundreds of times—i.e., “one day” and each time it means an ordinary day.
-If Moses wanted to convey a longer period of time he could have used either olam or qedem, in place of yom.
+Moreover, outside Genesis, yom is used with a number hundreds of times—e.g., “one day” or “two days”—and each time it means an ordinary day.
+If Moses wanted to convey a longer period of time, he could have used either olam or qedem, in place of yom.

 Additionally, if the “days” of Genesis are really long periods of time such as millions or billions of years, then God’s Word is completely undermined at its very foundation as we would then have disease, suffering and death before the fall of man, even though Scripture clearly indicates that “sin entered the world through one man (Adam), and death through sin” (Romans 5:12).
 Thus, it is clear that there was no death prior to Adam’s act of disobedience in the Garden of Eden.
-If this theory were true, it would nullify the doctrine of the fall of mankind into sin.
-Furthermore, it would also render void the doctrine of the Atonement, for if there was no “fall” why would we need a Redeemer?
+If the Day-Age Theory were true, it would nullify the doctrine of the fall of mankind into sin.
+Furthermore, it would also render void the doctrine of the atonement, for, if there was no “fall,” why would we need a Redeemer?

 © Copyright 2002-2013 Got Questions Ministries.